 - Do not litter on the race course.

-- The event organizer have its own public liability insurance.
+- The event organizer has its own public liability insurance.
 However, it does not include racers’ personal accidents.
 Racers and their supporters are recommended to have their own personal accidents covered.
-Any racer who voluntarily leaves the race course is no longer covered by the responsibility of the race organizers.
+Any racer who voluntarily leaves the race course is no longer covered by the responsibility of the race organizer.

 - There will be video/live footage and photographs taken during the race.
-By registering the races, all racers have agreed that these rights belong to the race organizer.
+By registering the event, all racers have agreed that these rights belong to the race organizer.

 - Race staff will provide instructions should a racer decided to switch race.

 - Racers who make such decision will not be eligible to win any podium prizes.
-They will be recognized as the official finishers of 100km race if they could make the cutoffs of 100km race from Lead Mine Pass.
+They will be recognized as the official finishers of 100 KM race with overall rankings if they could make the cutoffs of 100km race from Lead Mine Pass.

 CONSIDERATION FOR OTHERS

 - During the race, if an injured or distressed racer is found along the course, please assist and report to the Event Centre for assistance.
 An emergency telephone number can be found on your race bib.
-GOC will consider deducting race time from the finish time of the racer providing assistance in such case.
+GOC will consider deducting race time from the finish time of the racer whoever provide assistances in such case.

 - Take great care when crossing or running on roads.
-Observe Highway Code or follow race marshal’s instruction whenever crossing roads.
-Certain sections of the race course will be on cycling tracks that racers have to run on the sidewalk of them.
+Observe Highway Code or follow race marshal’s instructions whenever crossing roads.
+Certain sections of the race course will be on cycling tracks that racers have to run on the sidewalk beside them.

 - On the race course, racers are expected to ensure safety when passing other racer.
 There could be some “NO-PASSING” sections set up along the race course where racers will be prohibited from passing other person.
 Race organizers will announce the sections in due course.